spring-epfl/not-yet-another-id-code/smartcard/README.md

 # Implementation and Evaluation of the Smart-card Prototype

 We first describe how to implement a prototype of the smart-card-based solution in the paper, then provide instructions on how to reproduce the measurements on this implementation.
+We also explain some implementation details that can be helpful to understand the code.

 ## A. Implementation of the Smart-card Prototype